Jin-Baek/Py.Crawling_Analysis/README.md

   * Visualization : flourish / Hierarchy bar
   * Data Origin : Developers Naver datalab with Crawling

-__The origins of the data for all projects are stored as links or word inside the file__
+__The origins of the data for all projects are stored as links or word in or outside the file__